violaberg/sloth-yoga-site/README.md

 ### **Hero image**

+For hero image I chose a vector that is not too heavy and had minimalistic style.

 ### **Benefits Page**

-This page explains benefits of yoga practise for kids.
+This page explains benefits wit explanation of yoga practise for kids.

 ### **Gallery Page**

-For gallery I chose fun, colorful photos to give site joyful feel.
+For gallery I chose fun, colorful photos to give site joyful feel and added a short paragraph.

 ### **Contact Us Page**

-This page allows user to contact studio to book a yoga class or ask any additional questions that may arise, find opening times and location of Sloth Yoga studio.
+This page allows user to contact studio through form to book a yoga class or ask any additional questions that may arise, find opening times and location of Sloth Yoga studio.

 ### **Footer**

 The footer contains social media icons so users can keep in touch.
-I added gradient background to footer to give a little color to website.
+I added gradient background to footer to give a little color to website by using <https://cssgradient.io/> to get smooth gradient from yellow to blue to yellow again.

 ## **Testing**